 How enriching would it be to have this pinnacle of cultural destination within walking distance of your home?
-For the lucky new owner of this House-Sized Highgate Condominium At Wynford/Eglinton, offered at $1,089,000, the Aga Khan will be just one of many fabulous neighbourhood amenities!!
+For the lucky new owner of this House-Sized Highgate Condominium At Wynford/Eglinton, now SOLD, the Aga Khan ise just one of many fabulous neighbourhood amenities!!
 Dreamy!

 Have questions?
 We're here to help!

 Steven Fudge, Sales Representative

 Bosley Real Estate Ltd., Brokerage - (416) 322-8000